Bhartiya Gau Raksha Dal: Background

+Establishment

+The BGRD was established by Pawan Pandit in 2012.
+Its members, known as "Gau Rakshaks", are predominantly Brahmins.
+In 2015, a member of the group was appointed to the cattle protection state committee in Punjab, strengthening the group's influence.

 Activities

-Considered to be a vigilante paramilitary organisation, the BGRD has a Gau Commando Force, involving vigilantes patrolling state borders for people smuggling cows and conducting raids on slaughterhouses.
-In 2015, a member of the group was appointed to the cattle protection state committee in Punjab, strengthening the group's influence.

-The organisation is regularly involved with anti-Muslim and anti-Dalit violence.
+A vigilante paramilitary organisation, the BGRD has a Gau Commando Force, involving vigilantes patrolling state borders for people smuggling cows and conducting raids on slaughterhouses.
+The organisation is regularly involved in anti-Muslim and anti-Dalit violence.
 Despite credible evidence, many of the accused have faced minimal legal consequences.
 Furthermore, the police often coordinates and works with the group.
 The group itself has been criticised by many for its engagement in vigilante policing.